-Actually, the history of art and science are closely intertwined.
+The history of art and science are closely intertwined.

 Additionally, most people with an interest in the natural world were trained to make basic drawings of what they observed.
 Their illustrated journals and drawings persist as tangible records of discoveries, adventures and personal experiences.

-as a profession (scientific illustration) and as an avocation for many naturalists and enthusiasts of the natural world.
+This ability has lapsed as a public tradition, but it persists in some ways – as a profession (scientific illustration) and as an avocation for many naturalists and enthusiasts of the natural world.
 Certainly, professionals like Cathy Johnson, Val Webb, Clare Walker Leslie, and David Allen Sibley make it look easy.